Tom Collins

 The Tom Collins is a Collins cocktail made from gin, lemon juice, sugar, and carbonated water.
-First memorialized in writing in 1876 by Jerry Thomas, "the father of American mixology", this "gin and sparkling lemonade" drink is typically served in a Collins glass over ice.
+This "gin and sparkling lemonade" drink is typically served in a Collins glass over ice with a cherry garnish.
 A non-alcoholic "Collins mix" mixer is produced, enjoyed by some as a soft drink.

+The drink is a variant of the similar John Collins.

 History

-The earliest publication of any Collins, as well as any Fizz recipe, are both located in the same book, Harry Johnson's 1882 New and Improved Bartender’s Manual or How to Mix Drinks of the Present Style.
-The book includes a Tom Collins calling for Old Tom gin and a John Collins calling for Holland Gin, most likely what is known as Genièvre.
+The earliest publication of any Collins, as well as any Fizz recipe, are both located in the same book, American bartender and author Harry Johnson's 1882 Harry Johnson's New and Improved Bartender’s Manual, or How to Mix Drinks of the Present Style, in English and German.
+The book includes a Tom Collins calling for Old Tom gin and a John Collins calling for Holland Gin, most likely what is now known as Genièvre.

+Johnson's recipe for Tom Collins from 1882 is as follows: